andrejcc04/Portfolio/README.md

 - Techniques: Data manipulation, data analysis, correlation analysis, and visualization using ggplot2, function creation.
 - **Files:** Olympic History Data Analysis.Rmd, Portfolio.Rmd

+### 9. Venture Capitalism Evaluation Analysis
+- Objective: Evaluate the investment outcomes of entrepreneurial start-up ideas to develop an understanding as to which ideas have a better chance of success
+- Approach: Gathered 3000 entries of data to clean, filter, group, and summarize the investment evaluation outcomes of each idea provided (40+ ideas), then summarize the insights using stacked bar graphs.
+- Techniques: Python, matplotlib, NumPy, pandas, data visualization, data manipulation, data cleaning, data grouping and joining.

 ## Future Projects
 - Machine Learning Classification Modelling for diognosing Alzheimers Disease
 - Machine Learning Regression Modelling for predicting NFL MVP